DeveloperAspire/Grimax-accessories/README.md

 1. Homepage- Welcomes Sites visitors with sweet messages.

-2. Accessories- This conains all the available products which are digital accessories in stock, pictures, price and brief convincing words for customers to make choice and add products to cart.
+2. Accessories- This contains all the available products which are digital accessories in stock, pictures, price and brief convincing words for customers to make choice and add products to cart.

 3. About - This page contains some imfo about the hotel, features and services they offer and some of their mentions by famous brands.